 The applicant must be the entity responsible for all activities in making the production in New Zealand.

-A production cannot receive a New Zealand Grant (including the Additional Grant) and an International Grant.
+A production cannot receive a New Zealand Rebate (including the Additional Rebate) and an International Rebate (including the PDV Rebate).

 Income earned by producers from successful productions helps create sustainable New Zealand screen production businesses.
-All New Zealand Grant applicants must have an equity share in the production, for both recoupment and net profit, that is commensurate with the expected value of the NZSPG.
+All New Zealand Rebate applicants must have an equity share in the production, for both recoupment and net profit, that is commensurate with the expected value of the NZSPR.
 The equity position of the applicant must be similar to that of other equity investors in the production.

 New Zealand Distribution